twitter-together/action/docs/02-create-main.workflow.md

 ![](workflow-01-actions-tab.png)

-This should open the visual workflow editor.
-If it does not, it should say "Workflows defined in main.workflow" on top of the page.
-Press the "main.workflow" link.
+Press the <kbd>create a new workflow</kbd> button to open the visual workflow editor.
+If you don’t see the button, look for the "main.workflow" link.

 ![](workflow-02-visual-editor.png)